 It is not surprising that people are befuddled by “sell by,” “use by” and “best before” labels, often hidden in tiny print on packaging.
 That’s because none of those labels are necessarily an effective indicator of whether the food is still good to eat.

-We will be working with Feedback.org, which has the backing of the Rockefeller Foundation, to encourage retailers to agree to a common voluntary code for food date labeling, which will in turn give support to members of Congress who are seeking to establish a national standard for date labels.
+We will be working with Feedback.org, which has the backing of the Rockefeller Foundation.
+All to encourage retailers to agree to a common voluntary code for food date labeling.
+That which will in turn give support to members of Congress who are seeking to establish a national standard for date labels.

 Beyond encouraging others to act, we are also launching a 30-day challenge to help you to reduce your own waste.
+Thereby helping to tackle the scale of food waste.
 This will include shopping and cooking tips, ranging from how to make stock from scraps to transforming your stale cookies into an epic pie.

 Our food waste campaign is the latest expression of our global What’s Working initiative, which aims to empower our audience to positively change the world by highlighting the art of the possible.

 It is the antidote to the negative focus of much of the news, which can lead citizens to feel overwhelmed and disengaged — the very opposite of what we need.